nsmsn/dotcom/src/notes/2025-11-11-programming-principles-self-taught-developers.md

 </div>

 <div class="e-content">
-<p>Except for a class that went over Dreamweaver and Flash I took back in 2005, all my front-end development knowledge was learned in my spare time or on the job.
+<p>Except for a class that went over Dreamweaver and Flash I took back in 2005, everything I know about front-end development was learned in my spare time or on the job.
+Knowledge gaps?
+I have a few.
 This looks like a useful article to read as I try to dive a bit deeper into JavaScript this winter.</p>
 </div>